Johannes Sasongko’s blog

 pkg install package pkg uninstall [--purge] package

 Luckily, groff at least accepts Synopsis, and the mandoc author has said that they want to support that as well in the future.
 I’m not sure if either project supports or plans to support non-English section titles.
+Frankly I find it extremely questionable for macros to behave differently based on the title of the section they are in.

 Despite being not horrible in terms of readability, mdoc is still just a roff extension and you still sometimes need to deal with oddities stemming from the roff syntax.